-Positive allosteric modulator of mGlu5 receptors (EC50 = 16 nM; Ki = 195 nM).
+VU 0360172 hydrochloride is a positive allosteric modulator of mGlu5 receptors (EC50 = 16 nM; Ki = 195 nM).
 Selective for mGlu5; displays no significant activity at mGlu1, mGlu2 or mGlu4 receptors.
 Exhibits antipsychotic-like activity in a rodent model.
 Also reduces spontaneous spike and wave discharges without affecting motor behaviour in a rat model of absence epilepsy.

 |Storage||Store at +4°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.